 SCAT is a pre-arranged shared-ride cab transportation service that Arlington residents can use to travel to and from their homes to the Senior Centers in their zone on specific days and times.
 Anyone 55 and older may use the service.
 Call 703-228-8747 to apply.
 TDD for deaf and hard of hearing persons: 711.
 Curb-to-curb transportation service are available to nutrition program participants in the Walter Reed, Arlington Mill, and Langston-Brown Senior Centers.
 For more information call the senior center or call 703-228-4744.

 Door-Thru-Door Assisted Transportation

-This grant-funded program is for adults who live in Arlington County and need help in getting to and from health care appointments.
+This program is for adults who live in Arlington County and need help in getting to and from health care appointments.
 Home care aides help individuals prepare for the trip, get to and from the vehicle, accompany persons during the health care appointment, provide assistance in returning home, and when appropriate share information with family caregivers and community service providers.
 For more information, contact the Arlington County Aging and Disability Services Customer Service Center at 703-228-1700.